What is a Wood Model Maker?

 Are there Wood Model Makers education requirements?

-Those interested in being a Wood Model Maker may also be interested in:
+Those thinking about becoming a Wood Model Maker might also be interested in the following careers:

 Are you already one of the many Wood Model Maker in the United States?
 If you’re thinking about changing careers, these fields are worth exploring: